tammerg/Dockerize-MERN/Lesson.md

 [Introduction Video](https://youtu.be/u21sT9jVhMA)

 Welcome to Dockerizing a MERN Stack application!
-In this short course, we are going to harness the power of Docker and docker-compose to allow us to setup a complete MERN environment, allowing us to run a simple movie application!
-This course assumes you have extensive knowledge in MERN Stack development, and only a basic understanding of Dockerfiles and docker-compose.yml syntax.
+In this short course, we are going to harness the power of Docker and docker-compose to setup a complete MERN environment, allowing us to run a simple movie application.
+This course assumes you have extensive knowledge in MERN Stack development, and only a basic understanding of `Dockerfiles` and `docker-compose.yml` syntax.
 If either of those don't seem familiar to you, head on over to the documentation to learn more:

 * [Docs on Dockerfile](https://docs.docker.com/engine/reference/builder/)
 * [Docs on compose files v3](https://docs.docker.com/compose/compose-file/compose-file-v3/)

-Setting up development environments can be a pretty grueling task, and having your application behave exactly the same on every developers machine is a big ask.
+Setting up development environments can be a pretty grueling task, and having your application behave exactly the same on every developer's machine is a big ask.
 Enter Docker.
 We will create a full environment with which we can create full MERN applications without ever having to install the softwares directly to our machine.

-By going following the steps laid out in this scenario, you'll learn how to create Docker images for the frontend and backend of a full stack application.
+By following the steps laid out in this scenario, you'll learn how to create Docker images for the frontend and backend of a full stack application.
 You'll then learn to use docker-compose to run those images in unison while provisioning a database to run your app with no installs.
 In the end, you'll be able to start up your entire environment with a single command, `docker-compose up`

 Let's get to it!

 ## Check out our MERN app

 First, lets open `MERN_app_unsolved` in our IDE and inspect its contents.
-Great, we have a client and a server, both wired up to speak to each other.
+Great!
+We have a client and a server, both wired up to speak to each other.

 ![Client/Server](./MERN_app_unsolved/images/01-client_server.png)

-Now, to run this application we would need to ensure that whoever cloned it also had their environment completely setup to properly spin up the application.
+Whenever we want to run this application, we would have to ensure the machine was running the proper environment.
+This would mean checking for `Node` and `MongoDB` installations, and proper configuration of both.
+What if we or our user don't have those things setup or installed?

-Alternatively we could also lean on Docker to create our environment with zero browser navigation or installation links.
-With the proper setup we could ensure that anyone who cloned this repository could build and run this app as long as they had Docker installed on their machine.
+In comes Docker.
+Docker can be used to create our environment with zero browser navigation or installation links.
+With the proper setup, we could ensure that anyone who cloned this repository could build and run this app as long as they had Docker installed on their machine.
 This could save us a lot of headaches, so let's give it a shot.

 ## Build Client Dockerfile